Code-Institute-Submissions/UserCentricMilestoneProject-2/README.md

 Due to the nature of most images in this project, some images have been left above the 500kb size limit as they take up a minimum of 65-70% of the screen and are the entire width of the page.
 Therefore, I would consider this similar to “full-screen” and compressing further would go against criteria of larger images having high enough resolution.
-No image is above 3MB with all but none 4 hero/background images above 1MB.
+No image is above 3MB with all but 4 hero/background images above 1MB.

 ## Acknowledgements
 ---